openstack/barbican/doc/source/api/reference/store_backends.rst

 GET /v1/secret-stores/global-default
 ####################################

-A project or service administrator can can request a reference to the secret store that is used as default secret store backend for the deployment.
+A project or service administrator can request a reference to the secret store that is used as default secret store backend for the deployment.

 .. _get_secret_stores_global_default_request_response: